Peripheral Artery Disease (PAD)

 Call for an Appointment 855-855-6484

-Heart and vascular specialists at Duke use novel techniques and minimally invasive procedures to treat arteries narrowed by peripheral artery disease, also known as peripheral vascular disease.
-Our physicians evaluate your risk factors and use the latest treatment advances to restore blood flow to your arms and legs.
-Our goal is to minimize your risk for serious complications.
+Heart and vascular specialists at Duke use novel techniques and minimally invasive procedures to treat arteries affected by peripheral artery disease, also known as peripheral vascular disease.
+Our doctors evaluate your risk factors and use the latest therapies to restore blood flow to your arms and legs.
+Our goals are treat your condition, prevent progression, and minimize your risk for serious complications.

 Find a Peripheral Artery Disease (PAD) Doctor